bayprior 0.3.2

 UX improvements

-• Package version (bayprior vX.X.X) now displayed in the sidebar footer.
+• Package version displayed in sidebar footer.

 Deployment fixes